csvpath/csvpath/docs/functions.md

 They can not include when/do expressions.
 This means you cannot use `->` within a function.

-Certain functions have qualifiers.
+Many functions take qualifiers.
+With only a three exceptions, all functions can take the `onmatch` qualifier.
 An `onmatch` qualifier indicates that the function should be applied only when the whole path matches.
+See the individual function pages for what built-in qualifiers a function supports.

-Some functions optionally will make use of an arbitrary name qualifier to better name a tracking variable.
+Some functions will optionally make use of an arbitrary name qualifier to better name a tracking variable.

 <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>Read about qualifiers here.</a>

 ## Custom Functions